Vidya-jpg/New/How-to-install-SocialTFS-proxy-server.md

 **(Image missing)**

 On the third page of the wizard enter the path to the application (it is preferable to leave it blank).
 Please, do not change the database connection strings: the first will be used to create a database (SocialTFS) and a SQL Server user (SocialTFS) owner of that database; the second will be used by the Proxy Server to connect to the database.
-We strongly recommend to change the database connection password by following the guide **How to change connection password after SocialTFS Proxy Server installation**.
+We strongly recommend to change the database connection password by following the guide [How to change connection password after SocialTFS Proxy Server installation](https://github.com/collab-uniba/socialcde4eclipse/wiki/How-to-change-connection-password-after-SocialTFS-Proxy-Server-installation).

 ![Import Application Wizard - Page 3](http://i3.codeplex.com/Download?ProjectName=socialtfs&DownloadId=389590)